sjwaight/fleet-ad-demo-app/readme.md

     --parameters main.bicepparam
    ```

-Troubleshooting: if you receive ERROR CODE: VMSizeNotSupported - select a different VM size and update `vmsize` in the `main.bicepparam` file.
+Troubleshooting: if you receive ERROR CODE: VMSizeNotSupported - select a different VM size and update `vmsize` in the `infra/main.bicepparam` file.
 This is applied to all clusters including the Fleet Manager hub cluster.

 ## Outputs